-Can You Work Remotely While Taking a Cruise?
-Here’s Everything to Know…
+Can You Work Remotely While On a Cruise?
+Here’s Everything to Know (From Someone That Does It)

 Working while on a cruise?
-Is it possible, even if it may not be what you had in mind on your vacation?
+Is it actually possible (even if it may not be what you had in mind on your vacation)?
 And what about the logistics of actually getting things done while at sea or in port?

 So what is it like to work from a cruise ship?
 Can you be productive and actually get things done?
 Or is just too difficult given the limitations of being at sea?